fig/kovid/README.md

 ☝️ Avoid touching your eyes, nose and mouth with unwashed hands later.

-✌️ Disinfect your phones, keys, doorknobs and anything you touch often than you should.
+✌️ Disinfect your phones, keys, doorknobs and anything you touch more often than you should.